Terms of Service

 8. Provisioning, Resource Limits, and Fair Use

 Resource provisioning depends on capacity and operational constraints.
-We may impose limits (e.g., quotas, API rate limits, maximum number of resources) to protect stability and prevent abuse.
-Limits may be adjusted over time.
+We may impose limits such as quotas, API rate limits, resource caps, maximum numbers of resources, bandwidth limits, or review requirements to protect stability, prevent abuse, manage capacity, and maintain service quality.

 9. Pricing, Usage Measurement, and Billing